CLI Reference

 These send MCP tool calls to the daemon via Streamable HTTP.

-haptix select <device>
+haptix tool select <device>

 Bind the session to a device.
 Matches against service name, bundle ID, or app name (case-insensitive, partial match).

-haptix select MyApp
+haptix tool select MyApp

-haptix select "com.example.myapp"
+haptix tool select "com.example.myapp"

-haptix device-info
+haptix tool device-info

 Device model, screen size, orientation, app details, debugger status.

-haptix device-status
+haptix tool device-status

 Connection status and session state.